chigzz-github/MIT-Fintech-Challenge/README.md

 There is a chance to test submit at DAY2 9:00 AM to make sure you have the correct formats for actual submission.
 We will test grade your submitted zip files.
 All the zip files for the test submission will be collected and deleted before 9:30 AM.
 We will let you know if there is any issue with the submission format.

 ## Grading:
-We will use Cohen's Kappa to evaluate the prediction results. https://en.wikipedia.org/wiki/Cohen%27s_kappa Extra points will also be granted to teams which are working with more challenging datasets.
+We will use Cohen's Kappa to evaluate the prediction results. https://en.wikipedia.org/wiki/Cohen%27s_kappa
 ## Enjoy hacking!